piyushagarwal08/Docker-and-Devops/Docker_&_Devops.md

     4. Set / Build trigers
     5. Click on Build Now in left panel
 * The status of success/failure/pending is displayed through weather emoji's ```sunny the better```
+* Jenkins can be connected to multiple host docker engines using ansible

+### Post Build Project
+* It is used to Build or trigger another Project made using Jenkins

+## Jenkins with Github
+* Select SCM as Git
+* Provide Your public github profile url
+* If private repo is being used then provide your credentials

+## To build trigger scheduling
+* Select Poll SCM
 * Poll SCM ~> It is a service that can be configured in jenkins panel which lets the jenkin keep a check of git repo update at specific interval of time
+* use Crontab Syntax for scheduling
 * Crontab Syntax ```minutes hr date month day```
 * Example for every month at 9:30 ```30 9 1 * * ```
 * Every 15 minute   ```*/15 * * * *```
 * Every minute ```* * * * *```

-* Jenkins can be connected to multiple host docker engines using ansible

 # Ansible
 * It can be used to automate